Does Drinking Water Really Help Acne? How to Support Skin Health

 However, you can support overall skin health by making sure you stay properly hydrated with the use of water and an oral rehydration solution.

-DripDrop ORS provides medically relevant electrolytes that your body needs to tackle dehydration, which can impact your skin.
+DripDrop provides medically relevant electrolytes that your body needs to tackle dehydration, which can impact your skin.
 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards.

-For cases of mild to moderate dehydration that can affect your skin’s health, DripDrop ORS is a fast, effective, and great-tasting remedy.
-The convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
+For cases of mild to moderate dehydration that can affect your skin’s health, DripDrop is a fast, effective, and great-tasting remedy.
+The convenient packaging allows you to have DripDrop when you need it, where you need it.
 Add the packets and a water bottle to your purse, work bag, or gym kit to have a high-quality dehydration protocol on hand wherever you go.